 There are several hundred beaches in Costa Rica, so it is difficult to name the “best” or “nicest“ beaches.
 In addition, we all have our own tastes and preferences.
 However there are beaches that stand out as the most popular and are more suited to cater to visitors.
 The following list is broken these down into regional categories for your convenience.

-Flamingo: This is a beautiful off-white colored beach with soft sand that is ideal for swimming.
+Flamingo: This is a beautiful off-white colored beach with soft grey sand that is ideal for swimming.
 Guests of Flamingo Beach Resort can walk right across the street to enjoy it.

 Conchal: This is one of the most beautiful beaches on the northwest Pacific coast.
-The white sand is composed of crushed seashells.
+The grey sand is composed of crushed seashells.
 It is perfect for swimming or snorkeling.
 Guests of the Westin Playa Conchal enjoy direct access to this otherwise difficult to access beach.

 Tamarindo: This is a great beach for swimming or surfing.
 The town is fairly Americanized with modern conveniences, shopping and plenty of restaurants and bars to choose from.